sandeepraju/smartnotes/README.md

 ## About

-SmartNotes is a smart note taking web application written using using Flask, MongoDB, HTML5, CSS3 & jQuery
+SmartNotes is a smart note taking web application written using using Flask, MongoDB, HTML5, CSS3 & jQuery for the 'Algorithms of the Intelligent Web' taken in 7th Semester in PESIT.

 ## Dependencies